OCA/business-requirement/business_requirement_deliverable/README.rst

 * Deliverable lines
 * Resource lines

-A new field for pricelist estimation has been added to the partner to be used in the Deliverable lines and Resources lines.
+A field for pricelist estimation is available in the partner to be used in Deliverable and Resources lines valuation to customers.

 What is a Deliverable Line?
 ---------------------------